Doris-QiQi/Statistical-Learning---Extra-Topics/statistical_learning.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+A scatter plot showing the relationship between hp and speed.

 ``` r
 poke_df %>%
   ggplot(aes(x = hp, y = speed)) +